Start of The Funding Year

 - Demand Drops to $3 Billion – Despite the inflation-based increase in FY2017 Cap, the amount of E-rate funding requested, and the number of applicants participating in the program, has declined significantly.
 This drop appears to be fueled by the phase out of voice services and the difficult-to-use EPC system

 - Tips for Success After Filing Your Form 471 – A few tips to keep in mind if still waiting for your FY2017 funding commitment decision letter (FCDL).
 Be on alert for communication from the SLD seeking information to process your application.
-Keep watch in EPC in News, Tasks, FCC Forms and the Landing Page.
-Other post-commitment notifications are now issued in EPC, which may include will include information about appeals, service substitutions and changes in service providers.
+Keep watch in EPC News, Tasks, FCC Forms and the Landing Page.
+Other post-commitment notifications are now issued in EPC, which may include information about appeals, service substitutions, and changes in service providers.

 Looking ahead at the FY2018 funding cycle: